Protocol Guidance for Measuring Cystatin B in Pets

 A first-of-its-kind veterinary test to detect kidney injury.
 Learn more about the IDEXX Cystatin B Test.

 Cystatin B's location as an intracellular protein in renal tubular epithelium gives a veterinarian specific indication of kidney injury affecting the renal tubules.
 This is a new and unique test for the veterinary industry, allowing visibility into kidney damage that previously was only detected after functional markers have increased.
 Cystatin B concentration is measured in the urine and reflects injury to the renal tubules.
-Urine cystatin B concentration < 100 ng/mL suggest kidney injury is unlikely.
+Urine cystatin B concentration < 100 ng/mL suggests kidney injury is unlikely.
 Concentrations >/= 100ng suggest an increased likelihood of kidney injury.

 There are a few specific points to remember for accurate interpretation.
 First, the cystatin B result must be considered in the context of other commonly used functional kidney biomarkers including SDMA, creatinine and a complete urinalysis.
 In addition, consider patient history including medications that may contribute to nephrotoxicity.